 - Open the Instant Pot, allow to cool for a couple of minutes.
 Using a hand blender, carefully blend the sauce until smooth.
 Stir in tomato paste, garam masala, fenugreek leaves and sugar.

-- Add frozen veggie balls and cook them on saute mode for 5 minutes or until the veggie balls are heated through.
+- Add frozen veggie balls and cook them on saute mode for 5 minutes or until heated through.

 - Add the coconut cream and gently stir everything together.
 Garnish with cilantro.
 Enjoy with steamed rice, parathas or as a sauce and topping on homemade pizzas.